-Gilbert Doble’s ‘Winged Victory’ is an elegant sculpture of Nike, the Winged Goddess of Victory.
-With a laurel leaf in one hand, a sword raised in triumph in the other, it was created for the top of the Marrickville Soldiers’ Memorial, which was unveiled in 1919 in honour of 458 local soldiers who had died during World War I.
+Gilbert Doble’s (1880-1945) Winged Victory is a sculpture of Nike, the winged goddess of victory.
+Holding out a crown of laurel leaves in one hand and a drawn sword in the other, it was created for the top of the Marrickville Soldiers’ Memorial, which was unveiled in 1919 in honour of 458 local soldiers who had died during the First World War.

 The hollow sculpture was formed from thin copper alloy sheeting, and as a result, soon became quite unstable.
 By 1962 its condition had deteriorated so badly that it had to be taken down.
 Although it was restored and returned to the Memorial in 1988, continued instability saw it removed a second time in 2008.
-Eventually, in 2013 Marrickville Council commissioned a new sculpture for the Memorial and endorsed the transfer of Dobel’s original to the Australian War Memorial (AWM) in Canberra.
+Eventually, in 2013 Marrickville Council commissioned a new sculpture for the Memorial and endorsed the transfer of Doble’s original to the Australian War Memorial (AWM) in Canberra.

 ICS conserved the original components of the sculpture on behalf of the AWM after it passed into their ownership.
 This involved very carefully separating the original upper half from later restorations, painstaking repairs to make it stable, and time-consuming removal of overpaint to reveal its original patina.
 We then oversaw its transfer to Canberra, where it has now become the focal point of the AWM’s new First World War Galleries.